tkamenoko/inari/markdown/docstrings-syntax.md

 # Docstrings Syntax

-You can use any Markdown syntax supported by [MkDocs](https://www.mkdocs.org/) , and `inari` provides some additional features.
+You can use any Markdown syntax, and `inari` provides some additional features.

 ## List Arguments/Attributes